veltman/learninglunches/maps/README.md

 ### I’m not a cartographer.
 Where do I get geodata I can actually use? ###

 There are lots of good sources for geodata online.
-Here are a few:
+Here are a few helpful sources:

 **Natural Earth**
 http://www.naturalearthdata.com/